danielzk/pipw/README.rst

   $ pip install pipw

-You can also pass an option to overwrite the pip command instead of using `pipw`:
+You can also pass an option to replace the pip command:

 .. code-block::